 Over the prior week, the United States has added another 1 million cases, to top 11M.

-Dr. Fauci notes that Trump has not attended a coronavirus task force meeting since June.
+Dr. Fauci notes that Trump has not attended a Coronavirus Task Force meeting since June.
 Trump continues non-cooperation with the incoming administration on pandemic management... and everything else.

 Dr. Scott Atlas tweets that citizens in Michigan should "rise up" against new restrictions being instituted in that state following a sharp increase in case numbers.

-Trump participates in a virtual G-20 summit with a message sent from the White House Situation Room during the opening session.
-He tweets messages on election fraud just 13 minutes later.
-A side session on global pandemic preparedness convenes later in the afternoon, including speeches by Emmanuel Macron and Angela Merkel.
-By this time, Trump is playing golf at his private course.
-Trump reportedly used his address to the summit to complain about the Paris climate accord, and state he was right to withdraw from it.
+Lame duck Trump participates in a virtual G-20 summit with a message sent from the White House Situation Room.
+Just 13 minutes into the opening session, he tweets messages.
+Messages concerning the pandemic (the main focus of the summit)?
+Of course not.
+Trump is griping about "election fraud".
+Trump reportedly used his address to the summit to (a) complain about the Paris climate accord and (b) explain how he was right to withdraw from it.

 The General Services Administration finally authorizes the start of the process of presidential transition.
-Trump has heretofore been blocking the coalition of federal agencies overseeing vaccine distribution plans from communicating with the Biden-Harris team.
+Trump had been blocking the coalition of federal agencies overseeing vaccine distribution from communicating with the Biden-Harris team.